alexking35h/acc/README.md

  * No support for expression lists, such as `int a = 3+2, 1` (since the _expression_ rule is left-recursive, `a` gets the rightmost value in the list: `1`).

+ * No support for floating types (`float`/`double`).
+These are currently caught during the analysis, and a Not-implemented yet error is raised.